album-app/album/docs/catalog-development.md

 ```
 album deploy [solution-path] [catalog-name]
 ```
-For request catalogs, changes won't appear in album until the newly created branch is merged.
+For request catalogs, changes won't appear in Album until the newly created branch is merged.

 5. Upgrade the catalog in your local collection:
 ```